The Best Course Evaluation Questions and How to Write Them

 Teaching Methods

-• The instructor used a variety of teaching methods (lectures, discussions, group projects, etc.) to engage students. (scale)
+- The instructor used a variety of teaching methods (lectures, discussions, activities, group projects, etc.) to engage students. (scale)

-• Were the teaching methods effective in helping you understand and apply the course material? (long-form answer)
+- How effective were the teaching methods in helping you understand the course material? (long-form answer or scale + comment)

 Assessments/Assignments

-• What assignment did you feel was least helpful and what would improve it? (long-form answer)
+- What assignment did you feel was least helpful? (short-form answer)

 Resources